-For the reasons set out above, the Commission has modified the proposed Rule in the draft Rule to ensure that participation in the compensation process is not compulsory.
+For the reasons set out above, the Commission has modified the proposed Rule to ensure that participation in the compensation process is not compulsory.

 5.9 Apparently asymmetric treatment of compensation.

 In the covering letter to its proposal, NEMMCO stated that one of the essential features of the proposal was: